NunchakusLei/CMPUT404-assignment-css-hell/README.md

 Code is licensed under the Apache 2.0 license.

-The file good.html used the font from [Google Font](https://fonts.google.com/).
-As per listed in [Google Fonts attribution list](https://fonts.google.com/attribution), those font are
+The file good.html used some fonts from [Google Font](https://fonts.google.com/).
+As per listed in [Google Fonts attribution list](https://fonts.google.com/attribution), those fonts are

 - Copyright 2011 The Anton Project Authors
 - Copyright 2016 The Sansita Project Authors (omnibus.type@gmail.com)